hackingprincesa/Active-Directory-Lab/README.md

 ***2. Install Oracle VM VirtualBox Manager***

-   - Download the appropiate version from <a href="https://www.virtualbox.org/">VirtualBox</a>
+   - Download the compatible version from <a href="https://www.virtualbox.org/">VirtualBox</a>

 ***3. Install Windows 10***
    - Navigate to <a href="https://www.microsoft.com/en-ca/software-download/windows10ISO">Microsoft</a> to install the compatible version.